Purple Innovation Inc. (PRPL): Skating on Thin Ice? We Know the Answer

 PRPL’s Market Performance

-PRPL stocks went down by -22.96% for the week, with a monthly drop of -46.67% and a quarterly performance of -55.74%, while its annual performance rate touched -90.01%.
-The volatility ratio for the week stands at 12.03% while the volatility levels for the past 30 days are set at 8.94% for Purple Innovation Inc..
-The simple moving average for the period of the last 20 days is -34.93% for PRPL stocks with a simple moving average of -77.66% for the last 200 days.
+PRPL stocks went up by 42.44% for the week, with a monthly drop of -11.71% and a quarterly performance of -22.47%, while its annual performance rate touched -84.70%.
+The volatility ratio for the week stands at 22.54% while the volatility levels for the past 30 days are set at 11.57% for Purple Innovation Inc..
+The simple moving average for the period of the last 20 days is 11.95% for PRPL stocks with a simple moving average of -63.74% for the last 200 days.

 Analysts’ Opinion of PRPL